top of page

 Plain language summary:

-Globally, greater than half of all streams do not have flowing water 100% of the year, many only flow after rainfall events or only during the rainy/snow melt seasons.
+Globally, a vast majority of stream lengths periodically dry down, many streams only flow after rainfall events or only during the rain or snow melt seasons.
 We call these types of streams intermittent and ephemeral streams.
 This work aims to understand what weather patterns and physical traits of a watershed create conditions that support streamflow.
-Understanding where and when water will be present in streams is extremely important to water resources management and aquatic and riparian habitat in the present and in future climate scenarios.
+We observed shifts in the realtionships between flow persistence and physical landscape attributes over a drought period, likely driven by shifts in water storage and precipitation charecterisitcs.
+This work has important implications for water resources management, aquatic and riparian habitat, ecological interactions, and biogeochemical cycling in the present and in future climate scenarios.

 IMG_9976.JPG